moorepants/dissertation/davisbicycle.rst

 0.0003` :math:`kg \cdot m^2`.

-Assuming :math:`I_G`, :math:`k`, and :math:`l` as fixed parameters gave poor fits (around 50% of the data varialbily was accouted for by the model), and thus most likely poor estimates of the friction coefficients.
+Assuming :math:`I_G`, :math:`k`, and :math:`l` as fixed parameters gave poor fits (around 50% of the data variability was accounted for by the model), and thus most likely poor estimates of the friction coefficients.
 The viscous coefficient was found to be :math:`c_U = 0.6 \pm 0.1` and the Coulomb friction as :math:`t_U = 4.0E-8 \pm 7E-8`.
 These results are questionable.
 From the